robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

-3.2.3 - The label and icon for the network formerly known as Twitter has been updated.
+3.2.4 - PHP 8 compatibility

 == Changelog ==

+= 3.2.4 =
+* updated: SVG output has been updated for PHP 8 compatibility

 = 3.2.3 =
 * updated: Twitter is now X